benjamineeckh/kul-typst-template/src/lib.typ

   // The thesis' keywords, can be left empty if not needed
   keywords: none,

+  // if there should be a blank page before the body (to be manually checked), otherwise results in non-convergence (should be done if there are headers and footers on the page before the body)
+  pre-body-page: false,

   // The thesis' content
   body
 ) = {